 - 6 bay leaves

 - 1 cup white wine

-- 1/4 cup finely chopped fresh Italian parsley or fresh cilantro
+- 1/4 cup finely chopped flat-leaf parsley or cilantro leaves

-- 1. Place the chicken in a large bowl.
-Cover it with the garlic, oregano, coarse salt and pepper, vinegar, olive oil, dried plums, olives, capers and juice, and bay leaves.
-Rub the chicken well with the marinade and refrigerate, covered, ideally overnight, but at least for 2 hours.
+- Place the chicken pieces in a large bowl.
+Add the garlic, oregano, coarse salt and pepper, vinegar, olive oil, dried plums, olives, capers and juice, and bay leaves.
+Rub the chicken well with the marinade and refrigerate, covered, ideally overnight but at least for 2 hours.

 - Arrange the chicken in a single layer in 1 or 2 large, shallow baking pans and spoon the marinade over it evenly.
 Sprinkle the chicken pieces with brown sugar and pour white wine around but not on them.